 In November, Germans celebrate St. Martin–a knight who shared his cloak with a beggar–with a lantern-lit parade, sweets and steaming hot chocolate.
 And speaking of Germany… the German chocolate cake was named for Sam German, who developed a sweet bar for Baker’s Chocolate–and was not from Germany.

 The French celebrate April Fool’s Day with chocolate-shaped fish, or “Poisson d’Avril.”

 There are 72 chocolate holidays! *July 7th is named World Chocolate Day because supposedly Christopher Columbus brought the first beans to Europe that day.
 (This is debated, as noted above – it may have arrived by other people.)

 Want to throw a chocolate pairing party?
 To show off your random facts?
 Check out How to Pair Whiskey, Bourbon or Scotch with Chocolate, and other posts with other pairing beverages such as coffee, wine, beer and tequila.
-You find them in the linked blog at the bottom.
+You find them and more here: ALL THE CHOCOLATE.
 Want me to conduct the party and throw more fun facts in?
 Search for “Chocolate Pairing Adventure Mentor” or check my eventbrite page Stacey, Your Chocolate Adventure Mentor